rcmdnk/ec2/README.md

 Subcommands:

 * help: Show help.
-* launch: Launch new instance.
+* launch: Launch a new instance.
 * list: List up instances.
 * ls: Alias of list
 * mosh: Connect to an instance with mosh.
 * ssh: Connect to an instance with mosh.
 * start: Start instances.
 * stop: Stop instances.
-* template: Get launch template from an instance.
+* template: Get the launch template from an instance.
 * terminate: Terminate instances.
 * types: Show instance types.